API Service Component

 Next Steps

-- Review User Request Component for sending requests
+- Review User Request Component for configuring incoming requests